June 26, 2020 4:33 pm

-To get the most out of your professional placement, you should meet with your supervisor to discuss mutual expectations, such as who will be supervising you and the kind of tasks that will be allocated to you.
+To get the most out of your professional legal placement, you should meet with your supervisor to discuss mutual expectations, such as who will be supervising you and the kind of tasks that will be allocated to you.

-At the conclusion of the placement, an exit interview will be conducted with your supervisor, where you can reflect on the experience and discuss overall feedback.
+At the conclusion of the professional legal placement, an exit interview will be conducted with your supervisor, where you can reflect on the experience and discuss overall feedback.
 Students will also fill out a Trainee Feedback Form, whilst supervisors will complete a Supervisor Feedback Form.

 For any other enquiries about PLT or PLT placements, please contact Leo Cussen to discuss with one of our friendly staff.